micapam/policy-calculations-test/README.md

 - Browse to <http://localhost:3000> and try it out.

 To activate the challenge features, browse to <http://localhost:3000/flipper>
 and enable them.
-(Currently only the birthday UI feature is implemented.)
+If you want to see the date of birth feature, enable `birthday_ui`; to see the departure and return date feature, enable `holiday_ui`.

 To run the feature specs: `bundle exec spinach`